 Here I thus consider \lq{}instantaneous observers\rq{} to be defined by specific partial field configurations.
-There are no subjective overtones attributed to an observer -- they are merely partial states of the fields and thus represented by such submanifolds as briefly described above (at length in the accompanying paper \cite{Locality_riem} ).
-Of course, there are many parts of configuration space where no such thing as an observer will exist.
-But each point in a submanifold that does describe brain states of an observer will in effect contain a copy of that observer (equivalently, of the corresponding part of the fields).
-In particular, one could form a submanifold in $\mathcal{M}$ by restricting to all those points where an observer\rq{}s brain state is correlated with some other part of the field,
+There are no subjective overtones attributed to an observer -- they are merely partial states of the fields and thus represented by such submanifolds as briefly described above and at length in the accompanying paper \cite{Locality_riem}.
+There it is shown how tensor product factorizations can emerge not for the wavefunction, but for transition amplitudes, where the manifold decomposes as $M=O\cup O\rq{}$, i.e. if the subsystem of interest is $O$, then $O\rq{}$ would be analogous to \lq{}the environment\rq{}, and the transition amplitude factorization leads to an analogue of a tensor product factorization of the Hilbert space (and is thus amenable to einselection arguments \cite{Zurek_envariance}, which will be explored elsewhere).

-This setting for quantum mechanics -- essentially a (non-relativistic) version of Many-Worlds with a preferred basis -- justifies the frequentist approach to probabilities: basically a specific way to count (a continuous number of) copies of the observer $\phi_{\mbox{ {O}}}$.
+One could form a submanifold in $\mathcal{Q}$ by restricting to all those points where an observer\rq{}s brain state is correlated with some other part of the field.
+Of course, there are many parts of configuration space where no such thing as \lq{}an observer\rq{} will exist.